Perfect weather, lots of beaches, delicious food, world-class wildlife? Australia’s Sunshine Coast is just the ticket with kids, mama!

 In Brisbane, my top picks with the kids would have to be the Lone Pine Koala Sanctuary, the beautiful SouthBank area with a beach right in the midst of the business district, the Mount Coot-tha lookout, Roma Parklands, the City CAT ferries, New Farm Park and the Paddington area for brunch with play areas such as at Chapter IV.
 We stayed at the Oakwood Hotel and Apartments, which had a lovely view of the Story Bridge, all aglow at night and the buzzing Fortitude Valley area was right at our doorstep.

-One of our standout meals in Brisbane was at LongTime, which was highly recommended to us but difficult to find since it was discreetly tucked away in an alley.
+One of our standout meals in Brisbane was at LongTime, which was highly recommended to us (LongTime closed in 2019).
 This place serves the ultimate Thai fusion cuisine in the city.
 I would fly all the way back for the punchy crab bao, the fiery beef cheek curry, and the longtime parfait that beautifully balanced the flavours of ginger and pandan foam.

 Oh, and if you happen to be in Brissie over a weekend, don’t miss the Eat Street Markets; an awesome food festival that’s on Fridays through Sundays with live music, games and rides for the kids, cute little boutiques and over 150 food stalls with some funky dessert places such as Cookie Pizzas, doughnut ice cream cones and crazy candy floss.
 Needless to say our two little dessert lovers were on a sugar high!